 You’ve been blacklisted.
 Well, crap.
 Sorry, bud.
 Getting yourself back in the email providers’ or ISP’s good books is not an easy process.
 It will take some time but you can reach out to the companies that have blacklisted you to see if you can be removed from their list of bad domains.

 How to have a good domain reputation?

-It’s not super complicated to keep your domain’s reputation squeaky clean.
+It’s not super complicated to keep your domain’s reputation squeaky clean and to know how to avoid spam filters.
 Just don’t send emails to unverified emails addresses and use a tool to automate the distribution so you’ll be sending a consistent volume of emails.
 One last thing, give people an opt-out option so they won’t throw you in the spam folder.

 Domain authentication is extremely important nowadays.
 What is it?
 Basically, domain authentication allows email providers and ISPs (you know, the ones who decide whether or not your domain has a good reputation) to know that, when you send an email, it’s really you.
 To keep things simple, you can think of it as your domain’s ID.

 Authentication is key because of “email spoofing.”
 Email spoofing is when someone pretends to be another person (or company) by using their email address.
 Usually, these people are after sensitive information (think credit card numbers and bank details).

 To authenticate your domain (and hence, your emails), you’ve got to do two things: set up your Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
 Don’t worry, you don’t have to be a technical genius to set them up.
 Once you do it, you’ll see a nearly instant boost in email deliverability. :)

 That wasn’t too hard, now was it?
 You’ve got all the info you need to authenticate your domain then keep its reputation nice and clean.
 That’s all you need to do to get perfect sales email deliverability.
 Now you’re ready to start creating new relationships.